Above: Steve Budman photo, with thanks to Robert W. Cross and the Virginia Arts Festival / Robin Hixon Theater.

 ABOUT THE VIRGINIA CHORALE

 The Virginia Chorale is the premier professional vocal ensemble in the Commonwealth of Virginia.
-Founded thirty-six years ago, the ensemble has grown from a community-based early music chorus to today's dynamic group of professional singers, performing repertoire ranging from the Middle Ages to the music of today.
+Founded thirty-eight years ago, the ensemble has grown from a community-based early music chorus to today's dynamic group of professional singers, performing repertoire ranging from the Middle Ages to the music of today.

 Education is an important initiative of the Chorale, which offers opportunities for both youth and adults to learn more about the choral art, including free outreach performances in the community and school programs.
 The Young Singers Project, now in its twenty-first year, is a community favorite, matching talented high school singers from around the region with professional mentors in rehearsal and performance settings.

 The Chorale has a strong history of participation in community events and collaborations with other area arts organizations.
 The ensemble has performed at Norfolk's City Hall and Harbor Park and at other community gatherings, including an anniversary celebration of WHRO Public Radio & Television.
 It has collaborated with the Virginia Ballet Theatre, Todd Rosenlieb Dance, the Chrysler Museum of Art, and local visual artists Tye Bernick and Linda Gissen.
 The Chorale worked with the Virginia Symphony Orchestra to produce and present the Virginia Festival of American Voices, a celebration of American choral music, and with the VSO, Norfolk Festevents, and the Virginia Stage Company to present An Enchanted Evening: The Music of Rodgers & Hammerstein at Town Point Park.
 The ensemble has been engaged by the Virginia Arts Festival to perform with artists such as Garrison Keillor, the Mark Morris Dance Group, Petula Clark, the Dance Theatre of Harlem and the VSO, and with the Festival's John Duffy Institute for New Opera in its world premiere production of Kristin Kuster's KEPT: a ghost story, and most recently in Bernstein at 100, where the Chorale performed Bernstein's Chichester Psalms.
 In 2013 the Virginia Chorale was honored to perform for the NATO Diamond Ball and to collaborate with the Sentara Music & Medicine Center.

 Explore the following timeline that spotlights many of the important moments in the Chorale's musical journey.